sztrzask/maklipsa.github.io/_posts/2017-03-27-The-not-so-obvious-complexity-of-key-value-databases.md

 - the key is the only way to identify an item
 - the hash function transforms the key into an integer in a deterministic way
 - we aren't doing any, or are limiting the scope, of aggregate operations
-- update always updates the **whole** value (since the database doesn't know about the schema of the item)
+- update changes the **whole** value (since the database doesn't know about the schema of the item).
+There are some databases that bypassed this rule.
+For more keep on reading.

 Having those assumptions allow scaling such a solution horizontally easily.
 In the most simplistic way: